Fallen Footwear: Products

 Since Spring 2016, Fallen no longer created products.
-In a note on Fallen's website, Jamie Thomas states that "The Fallen mission has always been to work with skateshops and support skateboarding with everything that we do.
+In a note on Fallen's website, Jamie Thomas states, "The Fallen mission has always been to work with skateshops and support skateboarding with everything that we do.
 Unfortunately, this has become increasingly more difficult for skate shoe brands.
-Rather than waiver from this mission, we are choosing to bow out."
+We are choosing to bow out rather than waver from this mission."

-It is sometime along this year (2018) that new owners plan to bring to the market the most expected brand classics with some added new styles.
-Apparel will also be available at selected territories.
+New owners plan to bring to the market the most expected brand classics with some added new styles sometime this year (2018).
+Apparel will also be available in selected territories.

 Films/videos

 In 2008, Fallen released a skate video titled "Ride the Sky".
 The video features Billy Marks, Brian Hansen, Chris Cole, Gilbert Crockett, James Hardy, Jamie Thomas, Josh Harmony, Matt Bennett, Tommy Sandoval, and Tony Cervantes.

-Fallen began a documentary, "Roads Less Traveled".
+Fallen began a documentary, "Roads Less Traveled."

 Team

 As of January 2015, the Fallen pro riders were Jamie Thomas, Tommy Sandoval, Brian "Slash" Hansen, Dane Burman, Jon Dickson and Tony Cervantes.

 In 2011, long-time rider Chris Cole left Fallen to skate for DC Shoes.
 Cole returned to the relaunched Fallen team in May 2019 alongside OG riders Billy Marks and Tommy Sandoval.
 Zach Doelling is also on Fallen.